Skip to Content

 Address: P.za di Santa Maria Novella, 18, 50123 Firenze FI, Italy

-Built back in 1246, this beautiful Gothic church has seen lots of changes over the years and today stands as one of the best examples of Italian Renaissance architecture in the city.
-Inside you’ll find incredible works of art by some of the most famous artists in history, including paintings and frescoes from Giotto and Masaccio.
-The Basilica is also home to an important museum dedicated to religious artifacts and relics, as well as a monastery where you can see how the monks live and work.
+Built-in 1246, this beautiful Gothic church has seen many changes over the years and today stands as one of the city’s best examples of Italian Renaissance architecture.
+Inside, you’ll find incredible works of art by some of the most famous artists in history, including paintings and frescoes from Giotto and Masaccio.

 22. Stroll through the Ponte Vecchio